pixability/federated-types/README.md

 ## What is this for?

 With Webpack 5's ModuleFederationPlugin, module federation is easy to implement.
-Coupling it with a mono-repo is powerful, but if your project uses Typescript, it's tedious to manually create/maintain ambient type definitions for your packages so Typescript can resolve the dynamic imports to their proper types.
+Coupling it with a mono-repo is powerful, but if your project uses Typescript, it's tedious to manually create/maintain ambient type definitions for your packages so TypeScript can resolve the dynamic imports to their proper types.
 While using @ts-ignore on your imports works, it is a bummer to lose intellisense and type-checking capabilities.

 This package exposes a node CLI command called `make-federated-types`.
-Once installed, you can run that command within a package, and it will write a typings file for your package into you node_modules directory that will be resolved by the Typescript compiler.
+Once installed, you can run that command within a package, and it will write a typings file for your package into you node_modules directory that will be resolved by the TypeScript compiler.

 ## How is this used?